 If m.options.EV_TYPE = 1, CV.MEAS_GAP=v will provide a dead-band of size v around the measurement to avoid fitting to measurement noise.

 STATUS is ignored in MHE.

-Controlled variables are the objective to match.
+Controlled variables (CV) have a reference trajectory or set point target range as the objective.
 When STATUS=1 for a CV, the objective includes a minimization between model predictions and the setpoint.